Two Waitlist Players Will Have to Go

-Things feel so unstable, especially on the basketball side of things, that it almost feels like players who are definitely coming back who were on the team the previous year need to team up with the PR department to create a fancy graphic to let Hog fans know they're sticking around.

-With the football transfer portal just starting to heat up with oddly timed mid-spring practice transfers, we'll set all things gridiron aside for a moment to see what else transpires, and focus, instead, on men's basketball.
+FAYETTEVILLE, Ark. – With the recent announcement by Davonte Davis that he will return to the Arkansas Razorbacks for another season, the list of players who will either have to give up their scholarships or leave the team continues to dwindle.

-With the addition of Arizona State's Jalen Graham on Thursday, 10 scholarships are officially off the table.
-That leaves room for only three of the five "waitlist" players who played on scholarship this past season and are still possibilities to return to the team.
+With the addition of Arizona State's Jalen Graham on Thursday, 11 scholarships are officially off the table.
+That leaves room for only two of the four "waitlist" players who played on scholarship this past season and are still possibilities to return to the team.

 This will be broken down into three categories: On the Bus, Off the Bus, On the Waitlist.
 So after all the craziness, where do things stand as of March 8?